antoineMoPa/cutvid.io/services/blog/_posts/2019-11-01-Making_great_videos_online_feat_Lattefx_.md

 <img src="https://lattefx.com/blog_static/lattefx.jpg" class="post-img" alt="Lattefx screenshot">
 <p class="img-legend">Use Lattefx to assemble great videos</p>

 With Lattefx, you can trim videos, combine videos, add text and effects.
 You can save your work as .lattefx files to keep editing another day.
-Once you are ready, just click render, enter your payment information (Payments are safely handled by paypal) and download your creation!
+Once you are ready, just click render, enter your payment information (Payments are safely handled by PayPal) and download your creation!

 [Try Lattefx](https://lattefx.com/app/)